esg4aspl/SPL-AT-Gherkin-Extension/SPL-AT-Gherkin-VSCode/README.md

 # tomato README <img width="60px" height="60px" src="media/tomato-color.svg" />

 You can create your maven test automation project for mobile applications based on feature files which are written in cherry language.

 ## How to Configure Maven Project to Tomato
+You have to configure following paths
+* Feature directory path that includes feature files which are written in cherry language.
+Example : /Users/username/projectFolder/featureFolder/
+* Page directory path that includes auto-generated page classes.
+Example : /Users/username/projectFolder/pageFolder/
+* Test directory path that includes auto-generated test classes.
+Example : /Users/username/projectFolder/testFolder/
+* Directory of testng.xml path.
+Example : /Users/username/projectFolder/testngXMLFolder/

 ![](resources/gif/how_to_configure_tomato_2.gif)

-> Tip: Do not forget your project is maven
+> Tip: Do not forget set your project paths for Page, Test, Feature and XML files.

 ## Requirements